tmiller02/cookiecutter-django-react-ansible/{{ cookiecutter.project_slug }}/docs/backend_app.md

 ## Type Checking

-To run type checking with [mypy](https://mypy.readthedocs.io/en/stable/introduction.html):
+Type checking is performed with [mypy](https://mypy.readthedocs.io/en/stable/introduction.html):

 ```
 (venv) [{{ cookiecutter.project_slug }}]$ make type_check
 ```

-## Updating Dependencies
+## Managing Dependencies

-This project uses [pip-tools](https://github.com/jazzband/pip-tools) to manage dependencies.
-This allows us to compile a complete `requirements.txt` manifest of all python dependencies from a simple list of top-level dependencies defined in a `requirements.in` file.
+Dependencies are managed with [pip-tools](https://github.com/jazzband/pip-tools).
+This tool compiles a complete `requirements.txt` from a list of top-level dependencies in `requirements.in`.

-To upgrade a top-level dependency, edit `requirements.in` and then run:
+To upgrade a specific dependency, edit `requirements.in` and run:

 ```
 pip-compile --generate-hashes --output-file=requirements.txt requirements.in
 ```

-To upgrade all packages whilst fulfilling the constraints in the `requirements.in`
+To upgrade all packages according to `requirements.in` constraints:
-file:

 ```
 pip-compile --generate-hashes --upgrade --output-file=requirements.txt requirements.in